 Test samples are collected from the water as it exits the flowing hydrant.
 The samples are then immediately tested to determine the turbidity (clarity) of the water.
 The duration of each unidirectional flushing sequence is determined by the turbidity of these tests.
 Once the test samples show that the turbidity is at or below the targeted level, the hydrant will be closed and the process is complete.

 How will I know if I’m going to be impacted by the Unidirectional Flushing?

 MPU will only be flushing our main pressure zone this year; see our map on our website to view the boundaries of the main pressure zone.

 How will I know when Unidirectional Flushing will be taking place in my neighborhood?

-We will mail notification postcards to all customers serviced in the neighborhoods where we will be performing the unidirectional flushing program.
+We will send a notification mailer to all customers serviced in the neighborhoods where we will be performing the unidirectional flushing program.

 Each morning our crews will place notification signs in the terraces of commonly traveled streets in the vicinity of where flushing will be taking place that day.
 If you see these signs by your neighborhood please check our website, we may be approaching your location soon!

 Please be aware there is no way we can determine an exact date/time we will be by your location.
 Please regularly check our website and follow us on Facebook for updates regarding the progress of our flushing program.

 I am a water-sensitive customer.
 How can I make sure my service is uninterrupted?

 We realize some of our customers are water-sensitive for a variety of reasons (businesses, medical concerns, etc.).
 Although we strive to provide continuous service to our customers, there may be brief durations of low water pressure for customers adjacent to where we are performing the unidirectional flushing.
 If you have concerns about maintaining continuous water service, please contact us at (920) 683-4600.
 We cannot guarantee uninterrupted service but we can coordinate with you directly to keep any interruptions to a minimum.